-Therefore, it is venomous and I should kill it lest it bite and poison me.
+Therefore, it is venomous and I should kill it lest it bite and poison me or someone else.

 But contrary to popular belief, most snakes are not venomous.
 Moreover, snakes will usually bite other organisms only in the following two situations: either it wants to eat the animal, or it believes the animal poses a threat to it.
 Since snakes cannot tear their prey into smaller pieces, as many other predators can, there is no point for a snake to attack an animal that is too large for it to swallow, since this could result in bodily injury or death to itself.
 Hence, provided humans don’t disturb or alarm snakes, such as by behaving in a threatening manner, there is little likelihood that they will be bitten by one.

-Although it was certainly not his fault, by confusing people’s brains, the long shadow cast by Euclid has caused significant harm in numerous areas of human knowledge, for his book The Elements provided a precise, deductive, logical model that has been foolishly imitated and applied by many cretins who have not understood the very limited range of its applicability, which is the domain of mathematics, and those few sciences where mathematics has aided their practitioners in discovering truths about the world we live in.
+Although it was certainly not his fault, the long shadow cast by Euclid has caused – by confusing people’s brains – significant harm in numerous areas of human knowledge, for his book, The Elements, provided a precise, deductive, logical model that has been foolishly imitated and applied by many individuals who have not understood the very limited range of its applicability, which is the domain of mathematics, and those few sciences where mathematics has aided their practitioners in discovering truths about the world we live in.
 This is only one of countless examples of how our innate human tendency to imitate can beget harmful results.